-UPDATE 1-Brazil's Triunfo clinches $673 mln restructuring with banks
+Brazil's Triunfo clinches $673 million restructuring with banks

 Triunfo did not immediately comment.

-Since Reuters reported Triunfo's exit from the terminal known as PortoNave, common shares have jumped 47 percent to 4.30 reais.
+Since Reuters reported Triunfo's exit from the terminal known as PortoNave, common shares (TPIS3.SA) have jumped 47 percent to 4.30 reais.

 A successful out-of-court workout could help Triunfo speed up the sale of stakes in a hydropower dam, a stake in an airport concession and other businesses, people told Reuters at the time of the port divestiture.

-Concern about the pace of negotiations with creditors and a tussle with creditor and shareholder BNDES had driven the stock down 42 percent in the two months through mid-June.
+Concern about the pace of negotiations with creditors and a tussle with creditor and shareholder BNDES [BNDES.UL] had driven the stock down 42 percent in the two months through mid-June.

 Triunfo's restructuring is the latest out-of-court workout among builders and banks in recession-hit Brazil.
 A recent one involved the oil drilling unit of Odebrecht SA, a builder ensnared in a massive corruption scandal that sought to renegotiate its debt.